-- 99.17% of Year 11 students went onto further education/ training/ apprenticeships.
-(0.83% became a mother) - 100% of PP students had careers guidance - 100% of PP carried out either onsite/ virtual work experience
+- 81.7 % of Year 11 PP had known destinations of further education/ training/ apprenticeships. - 100% of PP students had careers guidance - 100% of PP carried out either onsite/ virtual work experience - PP students received 25% of rewards 2023-2024, which is proportional

-6. Increase opportunities and exposure of students to extra-curricular activities
+6. Increase opportunities and exposure of students to extra-curricular activities/ academic support